solidstatejake/JS30/1-DrumKit/readme.md

 # JS30
-Jake's versions of the JavaScript 30 challenge.
+Jake's version of the drum-kit challenge (challenge #1)